 - ‘Oma’ means a group of cells, or a tumour

 Neuroblastoma can occur anywhere in the body.
-The site of origin is either in one of the two adrenal glands situated in the abdomen (tummy) or in nerve tissue that runs alongside the spinal cord, in the neck, chest, abdomen or pelvis.
+The site of origin is either in 1 of the 2 adrenal glands situated in the abdomen (tummy) or in nerve tissue that runs alongside the spinal cord, in the neck, chest, abdomen or pelvis.
 The adrenal glands are specialised glands that are found above the right and left kidney.
 The adrenal glands normally release hormones to maintain blood pressure, and enable us to respond to stress.
 In some cases, neuroblastoma can spread to tissues beyond the original site such as the bone marrow, bone, lymph nodes, liver, and skin.

 As with most cancers, the cause of neuroblastoma is unknown.
 It is not infectious and cannot be passed on to other people.